softwaredevomar/cybersecurity-portfolio/README.md

 ## CTF Experience

-My Capture The Flag (CTF) journey began with an apprenticeship application challenge hosted by MaxxPotential, where I placed first.
+My Capture The Flag (CTF) journey began with an apprenticeship group application hosted by MaxxPotential, where I placed first.
 This indicated I had good problem solving abilities for cybersecurity challenges.
 That experience sparked an interest to learning more CTF formats and workflows.